eka-care/KARMA-OpenMedEvalKit/docs_v2/src/content/docs/user-guide/interactive-mode.md

 ## 4. Select a Dataset

-Choose one or more datasets against which you want to evaluate the model.
-Press Space to select and Enter to confirm.
-You can also filter datasets using the provided search option.
+Choose datasets against which you want to evaluate the model.
+- Press `Space` to select one or more datasets
+- Hit `Enter` to confirm your selection
+- Use the `/` to search for specific datasets

 ![Dataset selection](../../../assets/interactive-dataset.png)

 ---

-## 6. Review Configuration Summary
+## 5. Review Configuration Summary

 Before continuing, you’ll be shown an **overall summary** of the configuration:

 - Selected model and its arguments
 - Chosen dataset(s)

-Review to ensure all selections are correct.
+Make sure everything looks right before continuing.

 ![Summary screen](../../../assets/interactive-summary.png)

 ---

-## 7. Save and Execute Evaluation
+## 6. Save and Execute Evaluation

 You’ll be asked if you want to:

-- **Save this configuration** for future use
+- Save this configuration for later
-- **Execute the evaluation now**
+- Run the evaluation now or later

-Choose the appropriate option based on your preference.
+Choose whatever works best for your workflow..

 ![Save and execute prompt](../../../assets/interactive-save-execute.png)

 ---

-## 8. View Results
+## 7. View Results

-Once the evaluation begins, progress is displayed live in the terminal.
-When it’s complete, the output (metrics/results) will be shown on screen for review.
+Once the evaluation begins, you’ll see real-time progress in your terminal.

+When it’s finished, the results will be displayed right away for you to review.

 ![Execution output](../../../assets/interactive-results.png)

+---